LegoNN: Building Modular Encoder-Decoder Models: Experimental Setup

 \subsection{Machine translation task}

-\emph{Data:}\quad We train our models on the standard $4.5$M dataset from WMT En-De task, as used by \cite{vaswani2017attention, ott2018scaling}.
+\emph{Data:}\quad For the \emph{Performance Tests} (\ref{sec:perf_tests_sec4}), we train our models on the standard $4.5$M dataset from WMT En-De task, as used by \cite{vaswani2017attention, ott2018scaling}.
 We filter the training data to have a length ratio of $1.5$ with $250$ as max tokens.
-We test them on the newstest2011-2016 sets excluding the newstest2013 for the validation set.
+We test them on the \emph{newstest2011-2016} sets excluding the \emph{newstest2013} for the validation set.
 We use the shared $32$K BPE vocabulary \cite{BPE} provided by \cite{vaswani2017attention}.
-We average a moving window of $10$ checkpoints, and pick the one with the best validation BLEU score.
-A beam of $5$ and length penalty of $0.6$ are used for decoding.
-Models are evaluated on case-sensitive tokenized BLEU with compound-splitting using \texttt{multi-bleu.pl}~\cite{multibleu}.
-For De-En decoder models, we use the WMT19 data and prepare it as needed for the transfer task, detailed in Appendix \ref{sec:cross-lingual-data-setup} and \ref{sec:cross-task-data-setup}.
-For the WMT16 Ro-En task, we use the data prepared by \cite{lee2018deterministic}.\\[0.05in] \emph{Model architecture:}\quad The baseline model uses transformers \cite{vaswani2017attention} with $12$ encoder blocks and $6$ decoder blocks, each with $1024$ dimensions, $16$ heads, $4096$ feed-forward units, and sinusoidal positional embeddings.
+We average a moving window of $10$ checkpoints and pick the one with the best validation BLEU score.
+We use a beam size of $5$ and a length penalty of $0.6$ for decoding.
+The models are evaluated on case-sensitive tokenized BLEU with compound-splitting using \texttt{multi-bleu.pl}~\cite{multibleu}.
+For the \emph{Benefits of Modularity} experiments (\ref{sec:benefits_of_modularity_tests_sec4}), we train De-En and Ro-En models on WMT19 and WMT16 datasets, respectively.
+The data preparation for De-En MT models being used to compose with Ro-En MT encoder are detailed in \Sref{sec:cross-lingual-data-setup} and one being used to compose with ASR encoder is detailed in \Sref{sec:cross-task-data-setup}.\\[0.05in] \emph{Model architecture:}\quad The baseline model uses transformers \cite{vaswani2017attention} with $12$ encoder blocks and $6$ decoder blocks, each with $1024$ dimensions, $16$ heads, $4096$ feed-forward units, and sinusoidal positional embeddings.
 All embedding tables are shared across the model.
-To control for the extra parameters in the proposed LegoNN models, we added $6$ additional encoder blocks which improved the baseline model.
+To control for the extra parameters in the proposed LegoNN models, we added $6$ additional encoder blocks that improved the baseline model.
 Other strategies for using these parameters in the baseline model yielded inferior performance.
 The LegoNN encoder model uses $12$ transformer blocks with $1024$ dimensions, $8$ heads, and $2048$ feed-forward units, with OLC, upsampling the input length by a factor of $2$, applied to the second half of the encoder.
-The LegoNN decoder use the same architecture as the baseline decoder.
+The LegoNN decoder uses the same architecture as the baseline decoder.
 All Ingestor components (\Sref{sec:ing}) use RF $1$, $3$ layers of transformers with $1024$ dimensions, $16$ heads and $4096$ feed-forward units.
 The BeamConv ingestor uses K=$200$ and embedding size=$300$.
-Input embedding tables are shared with encoder, ingestor, and decoder tables where applicable. \\[0.05in] \emph{Training:}\quad We use an average batch-size=$4000$ sentences, weight decay=$0.1$, and lr=$1e^{-3}$ with $35k$ warm-up steps then inverse square root decay for $45k$ steps.
+Input embedding tables are shared with encoder, ingestor, and decoder tables where applicable. \\[0.05in] \emph{Training:}\quad We use an average batch-size of $4000$ sentences, weight decay=$0.1$, and lr=$1e^{-3}$ with $35k$ warm-up steps followed by inverse square root decay for $45k$ steps.